 An identity is associated with a specific extension or SIP identity for a hard or soft phone.
-A user profile can have zero or more identities, for example, a user might have several telephones.
-However, identities can only be associated to one user profile.
+A user profile

 You can start the New Identities Wizard to create an identity for a user using the Users content pane in Active Directory.